MOSIX is a cluster management system that provides a single-system image.

 MOSIX can run in non-virtualized or Virtual Machine (VM) environments.

-provides better performance,
+A non-virtualized environment provides better performance,

 MOSIX is suitable for running distributed and concurrent applications